jo/sync-tank/migrations.md

 >
 > From the official Apache CouchDB Documentation

 That sounds promising, doesn't it?
 Now the way we set up the system is according to a common practice in the CouchDB world: each user gets their own database on the server and can connect to it through a client application.
 This means there is no way to get access to anybody else's data and we don't even have to worry about things like associations and foreign keys for the time being.
-Everybody manages their own todos in in their own database.
+Everybody manages their own todos in their own database.
 And yes: once our product goes viral and there are two million users there will be two million databases.
 Well, Ops problem.
 In fact, Ops will be happy to find out that CouchDB comes with clustering abilities so scaling up is not a terrifying prospect (unlike when you run out of space with your relational database).

 For now, this piecemeal approach of worrying about one user and one database at a time simplifies our problem.
 To complete the first step and bring version one of our todo-app to the market, all there is to do as far as the schema is concerned is to decide how a single todo item is supposed to look.
 And since we wanted to start simple, and since the *sine qua non* of a todo item is basically just a title and a flag, here's an example of the first, launch-ready version of a valid todo item document to be stored in a user's CouchDB: